Methodology

 Screen → evaluate → model

-We model what matters — we don't model everything
+We model what matters, not everything

 A rapid screening and evaluation layer shortlists the options worth the deep analysis.
 Value-Ease screening and technical-maturity / feasibility optioneering triage the field; the survivors are then deep-modelled: total cost of ownership across corridors for a decarbonisation decision, or recovery, net present value and ramp-up risk for a processing or investment decision.